 Jesus teaches us not to shore up our defenses to protect what we own but encourages us to make ourselves vulnerable enough for love to transform the heart.
 “Do not store up for yourself treasures on earth where thieves break in but store up your treasure in heaven where thieves do not break in and steal.
 For where your treasure is there your heart will also be.”
 (Matthew 6:19-21) These are not words taken seriously by a nation stockpiling weapons and beefing up border fences.

 I’m not suggesting that we shouldn’t take our citizenship seriously and work for the candidate that best approximates our Christian values.
 But maybe we shouldn’t have gotten so distressed over the recent election, remembering that we will still find ourselves in the same boat as the people called to give voice to an alternative vision for how to live and be in this world.
-Whether under Obama and the Democrats or under Romney and the Republicans, our country would still be a country that needed the corrective vision of the Gospel to encourage community and curb consumption, to seek more peace and make less war, to attend the struggling poor and challenge the insulated rich, to create fairer immigration laws and tear down walls of division and hate.
+Whether the Democrats or and the Republicans, our country would still be a country that needed the corrective vision of the Gospel to encourage community and curb consumption, to seek more peace and make less war, to attend the struggling poor and challenge the insulated rich, to create fairer immigration laws and tear down walls of division and hate.